You are currently viewing Ferrari vs Lamborghini: The Ultimate Battle of Reigning Supercars

 Lamborghini Huracán came as a successor of Gallardo (the one I just covered) and immediately took over the world in the production year 2014 and now has surpassed the Gallardo with 20,000 units produced.

 At the heart is a mighty 5.2-liter V10 gas engine, which also arrives non-turbocharged.
 This engine is truly an art form and makes 602 hp in standard tune.
-Performance and EVO respectively, reach as high as 640 horsepower.
-This engine lies mid-mounted in the car, and the body is lightweight by making it with carbon fiber and aluminum.
+The can can reach as high as 640 horsepower.
+0-60 in just 2.5 seconds and top out at more than 201 mph.

 Throughout its production run, Lamborghini has done a couple of other versions where performance gets better while new technology is introduced.